 A roadster is a type of convertible, usually two-seater, focused on sportiness.
 Example: Mazda MX-5, Honda S2000.

-The best-selling convertible in history is considered to be the Mazda MX-5 — over 1 million units.
+The best-selling convertible in history is Mazda MX-5 — over 1 million units.

-In many convertibles, the roof opens automatically at the push of a button in 10–20 seconds.
+In many convertibles, the roof opens automatically at the push of a button within 10–20 seconds.

 Today, convertibles have become niche models — due to high prices, climate change, and the popularity of crossovers.

-However, in Europe, California, and Australia, they are still bought for pleasure and recreation.
+However, in Europe, California, and Australia, they are still purchased for pleasure and leisure.

-Electric convertibles are also emerging, such as Fiat 500e Cabrio, Mini Cooper Electric Convertible.
+Electric convertibles are also emerging, for example: Fiat 500e Cabrio, Mini Cooper Electric Convertible.

 What is an SUV?